 We will be conducting our interviews in person for Fall 2024.
 If invited to interview, you will be given instructions on how to make your travel plans and how to be reimbursed for your costs.
 Once here, the hotel and meals on the interview day are paid for by Vanderbilt.

 No. The determination of the date for the interview is mostly related to when your application was reviewed, your availability, and which dates we are currently scheduling.
 This is not related to the application strength.
 You should not read anything into the specifics of when you receive an offer to interview.

 Absolutely!
 You will meet with several faculty during your interview, as well as have an opportunity to hear from and ask questions of current graduate students, and tour some of our core facilities.
 You will be sent a list of the faculty you will meet and the schedule prior to your interview day.
 We also try to give you some free time to explore Nashville so that you can see what it might be like to live here.

 The IGP admissions committee meets every Monday.
 The admissions committee could provide a decision within two weeks following your interview.

 You have until April 15th to make a final decision.
 However, once you have made a final decision (either way) we would be grateful if you share those plans with us.
 It helps us as we consider other candidates in our rolling admissions process.
 If you have anything else you would like to know during your decision making process, please don’t hesitate to reach out to us!

-Yes, international students may apply to the IGP.
 Please see this page for more information.